HÂþ»

 Visit our guidance on typical living costs to help budget for your exchange.

-We advise all international applicants to budget for additional expenses such as overseas travel.
+We also advise all international applicants to budget for additional expenses such as overseas travel.
 This is particularly useful for getting home in an emergency.

 Visa & immigration matters

-HÂþ» exchanges are normally shorter than 6 months, and students can therefore come to the UK as a .
-Students from some countries, known as "visa nationals" need to apply for a visa in advance.
-Students who are nationals of the majority of the countries where our partner institutions are located (e.g. EU/EEA countries, USA, Japan) do not need to apply for a Standard Visitor visa before travel but do need an Electronic Travel Authorisation (ETA) for the UK.
-You can .
+Students who are nationals of the majority of the countries where our partner institutions are located (e.g. EU/EEA countries, USA, Japan, Australia) do not need to apply for a Standard Visitor visa before travel, but must apply for an for the UK before travelling.

 Our International team are available to provide advice and support regarding visa and immigration matters.